paritytech/polkadot-sdk/cumulus/parachains/runtimes/contracts/contracts-rococo/README.md

 ./target/release/polkadot-parachain --chain contracts-rococo
 ```

-Refer to the [setup instructions below](#local-setup) to run a local network for development.
+Refer to the [setup instructions](https://github.com/paritytech/cumulus#manual-setup) to run a local network for development.

 ### Rococo Deployment